Nawaz’s health again precarious

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The Punjab Health Minister, Dr Yasmin Rashid, inquired after Nawaz on Wednesday and conveyed good wishes to him on behalf of Prime Minister Imran Khan and Chief Minister Usman Buzdar, who also prayed for his early recovery.
+Punjab Health Minister Dr Yasmin Rashid inquired after Nawaz on Wednesday and conveyed good wishes to him on behalf of Prime Minister Imran Khan and Chief Minister Usman Buzdar who also prayed for his early recovery.
 According to her, Nawaz expressed satisfaction over the standard of treatment being provided to him.

-She said that Nawaz’s condition is good but the diagnosis, to identify the cause of dropping of platelets, is being conducted.
-“The treatment will be given as soon as reports of diagnostic tests are received,” she said, adding at the moment, platelets lowering and blood thinning medicines, such as Loprin, have been stopped.
+She informed that Nawaz’s condition is good but the diagnosis to identify the cause of dropping of platelets is being conducted.
+“The treatment will be given as soon as the reports of diagnostic tests are received,” she said, adding that at the moment, platelets lowering and blood thinning medicines, such as Loprin, are stopped.

-Dr Yasmin Rashid said the doctors had advised Nawaz not to shave and use toothbrush to prevent any bleeding due to external elements.
+The minister said the doctors had advised Nawaz not to shave and use tooth brush to prevent any bleeding due to external elements.
 To a question, she said she is not averse to the idea of sending Nawaz abroad for treatment, but it all depends on the decision of courts.

 Earlier, a meeting of the special medical board constituted for examination and treatment of Nawaz Sharif was held at the Services Institute of Medical Sciences under the chair of Dr Yasmin Rashid.
 Secretary Specialized Healthcare and Medical Education Momin Agha, Special Secretary Mian Shakeel, Principal SIMS Prof Dr Mahmood Ayaz, Vice Chancellor King Edward Medical University Prof Dr Khalid Masood Gondal, Vice Chancellor Fatima Jinnah Medical University Prof Dr Amir Zaman, Dr Fatima and Dr Adnan Khan, personal physician of Nawaz Sharif, were present on this occasion.